 - Always make sure to position the shoulder portion of the threepoint belt over the middle of child's shoulder. - Never let the shoulder portion of the belt rest against or across the neck, face, chin, or throat of the child. - Always make sure the lap belt portion of the three-point belt is worn snug and passes as low as possible across the child's pelvis.
-Never let the belt pass over the soft abdomen. - Failure to properly route safety belts over a child's body will cause severe injuries in an accident or other emergency situation ⇒ page 137. - Children on the front seat of any car, even with Advanced Airbags, can be seriously injured or even killed when an airbag inflates.
-A child in a rearward-facing child safety seat installed on the front passenger seat will be seriously injured and can be killed if the front airbag inflates. - · Never let a child stand or kneel on any seat, for example the front seat. - Never let a child ride in the cargo area of your vehicle. - Always remember that a child leaning forward, sitting sideways or out of position in any way during an accident can be struck by a deploying airbag.
-This will result in serious personal injury or death. - .
-If you must install a rearward facing child safety seat on the front passenger seat because of exceptional circumstances the PASSENGER AIR BAG OFF light must come on and stay on, whenever the ignition is switched on.
+Never let the belt pass over the soft abdomen. - Failure to properly route safety belts over a child's body will cause severe injuries in an accident or other emergency situation ⇒ page 135. - Children on the front seat of any car, even with Advanced Airbags, can be seriously injured or even killed when an airbag inflates. - Never let a child stand or kneel on any seat, for example the front seat. - Never let a child ride in the cargo area of your vehicle. - Always remember that a child leaning forward, sitting sideways or out of position in any way during an accident can be struck by a deploying airbag.
+This will result in serious personal injury or death.

-- If the PASSENGER AIR BAG OFF light does not come on and stay on, perform the checks described $\Rightarrow$ page 158, "Monitoring the Advanced Airbag System". - Take the child restraint off the front passenger seat and install it properly at one of the rear seat positions if the PASSENGER AIR BAG OFF light does not stay on whenever the ignition is switched on. - Always read and heed all WARNINGS whenever using a child restrained in a vehicle is being used ⇒ page 137, "Safety belts", ⇒ page 147, "Airbag system" and ⇒ page 169, "Important things to know".
+- If you must install a booster seat on the front passenger seat because of exceptional circumstances the PASSENGER AIR BAG OFF light must come on and stay on, whenever the ignition is switched on. - If the PASSENGER AIR BAG OFF light does not come on and stay on, perform the checks described ⇒ page 156, "Monitoring the Advanced Airbag System". - Take the child restraint off the front passenger seat and install it properly at one of the rear seat positions if the PASSENGER AIR BAG OFF light does not stay on whenever the ignition is switched on. - Always read and heed all WARNINGS whenever using a child restrained in a vehicle is being used ⇒ page 135, "Safety belts", ⇒ page 145, "Airbag system" and ⇒ page 167, "Important things to know".